-There is no ownership in effective crisis leadership.
+There’s no ownership in effective crisis leadership.
 Sure, there might be formal structures in place, but when emergencies strike, leaders step up from many places and take on many roles.
 In essence, an effective crisis response takes into account the need for balancing formal organizations, as well as those informal networks that bubble up when disaster hits.

-Take, for example, the case of Jennifer Vidrine, who lives in the town of Ville Platte, 170 miles northwest of New Orleans.
+Consider the case of Jennifer Vidrine, who lives in the town of Ville Platte, 170 miles northwest of New Orleans.
 Following Hurricane Katrina in 2005, Vidrine and her neighbors found themselves giving shelter and support to nearly 10,000 people who had fled their homes.

-No. 1: Setting direction.
+- Setting direction.
 Instead of waiting for a formal response to the crisis, Vidrine took charge by evaluating needs and charting a course of action.

-No. 3: Creating alignment.
+- Creating alignment.
 By developing a shared understanding of the crisis at hand, volunteers were able to better coordinate their response.

 Although she had no formal role in government or emergency management, Vidrine saw a need, and she took action.
 She enlisted the help of others and turned the small civic center into a shelter.
 By showing the courage to do what needed to be done, she was able to rally others around the mission.

 Are there ways that you can do the same?